neo-ngd/NEO-Tutorial/9-smartContract/What_is_nep5.md

 ## Implementation of NEP-5

-First of all, we define a readonly property owner to prepresent the owner of the contract.
+First of all, we define a readonly property owner to present the owner of the contract.
 The is the `Owner` and it is a `20` length byte array.
 ```csharp
 // Here string "xxx" stands for the address you assigned as the onwer of address.
 private static readonly byte[] Owner = "xxxxxxxxxxxxxxxxxxxxx".ToScriptHash(); //Owner Address